 Here on Indoor Plants For Beginners, I’ve aspired to help answer your most burning questions about snake plant care.
-For instance, most recently I addressed what to do if your snake plant has no roots & why your snake plant has brown spots.
+For instance, most recently I addressed what to do if your snake plant has no roots and why your snake plant has brown spots.
 Yet what if your snake plant just doesn’t want to stand up and keeps falling over?
 Why is that and what’s causing it?

 Why is my snake plant falling over?
 Your snake plant is falling over for these reasons: